 - Fill the muffin cases up to two-thirds capacity and bake for 45 mins at 180°C.

-- Transfer the cases to a wire rack and let it cool completely.
+- Transfer the cases to a wire rack and let the muffins cool.